kdakan/Rest-API-with-ASP.NET-Core-2/README.md

 }
 ```
 - PUT returns:
-- 200 OK with the data in the payload on success,
+- 200 OK with either the data in the payload, or empty payload on success,
 - 400 Bad Request if the input payload is empty,
 - 422 Unprocessable Entity with the validation errors in the payload if there are validation errors,
 - 404 Not Found if the resource does not exist